 ❤️ SOCIAL HUMANS

-Instagram says that people are DM-ing more media to each other than they’re posting publicly.
+People are DM-ing more media to each other on Instagram than they’re posting publicly

 Culture, tech, luxury, travel, and media news in 5 min. or less

 🔼 Free streaming services.
 1 in 3 American users now subscribe to one »»

 🔽 WeWork’s outlook.
 The office space firm is running out of money »»